On this page:

 Health providers are responsible for the security and integrity of personal health information that is stored or processed by public cloud services.

 All health providers wanting to store personal health information in a public cloud service may do so provided:

 - they first undertake a formal risk assessment

 - the outcome of the risk assessment is signed-off by the health provider’s senior management prior to using the services.

 The Ministry also requires DHBs to:

-- satisfy themselves via the cloud risk assessment process, that the product or service has met the requirements of HISO standard 10025:2015 - the Health Information Security Framework's Section 18, Cloud Computing and Outsourced Processing
+- satisfy themselves via the cloud risk assessment process that the product or service meets the requirements of HISO 10029:2015 Health Information Security Framework – Section 18 Cloud Computing and Outsourced Processing

 - forward a copy of completed risk assessments to the GCIO.
 A copy is also to be provided to the Ministry of Health prior to the commencement of the cloud service use